-In 1997, Billie-Jo Jenkins resided with her foster family in Hastings, England, a coastal town about 1.5 hours southeast of London.
-Her biological parents could not raise her properly as her father was in prison and her mother was a heavy drinker.
+In 1997, Billie-Jo Jenkins, 13, resided with her foster family in Hastings, England, a coastal town about 1.5 hours southeast of London.
+Her biological parents could not raise her properly as her father was in prison, and her mother was a heavy drinker.
 So, in 1992, Billie-Jo was sent to live with the Jenkins family (no relation).
 Billie-Jo knew Annie Jenkins from school.

-In 1992, Jenkins secured the post of deputy headteacher at William Parker boys’ school in Hastings.
-As the family made plans to move, Billie-Jo pleaded to go with them.
-They agreed and it seemed a wonderful new beginning for the youngster.
+Jenkins secured the position of deputy headteacher at William Parker Boys’ School in 1992.
+As the family planned to move, Billie-Jo pleaded to go with them.
+They agreed, and it seemed an excellent new beginning for her.

-She had become part of a large family in an apparently stable home.
-She had her own room in the new house in Hastings and a telephone line allowing her to maintain contact privately with her natural family.
+She had become part of a large family in a stable home.
+She had her room and a telephone line in the new house in Hastings, allowing her to maintain contact privately with her birth family.

-Everything seemed fine in the Jenkins household until February 15, 1997.
-That’s when 13-year-old Billie-Jo was beaten to death with an 18-inch tent spike.
-She had been home alone painting the back patio doors when she was attacked.
+Everything seemed fine in the Jenkins household until February 15, 1997, when Billie-Jo was beaten to death with an 18-inch tent spike.
+She had been alone painting the back patio doors when attacked.

-An autopsy determined there was no evidence of sexual assault.
-A small piece of a black bin liner had been forced into Billie-Jo’s nostril.
-She had been struck nine times in the head.
+An autopsy determined there was no evidence of a sexual assault.
+The killer had forced a small piece of a black trash can liner into Billie-Jo’s nostril and struck her nine times in the head.
 The hits were random but close in proximity to one another.
-There was bruising and some abrasions to her forearms; likely defensive wounds that occurred when she may have crossed her arms in front of herself for protection.
+Bruising and some abrasions covered her forearms, likely defensive wounds that occurred when she may have crossed her arms in front of herself for protection.
 Week-old bruising was found around her wrists and forearms.

-Police alleged that Sion was a violent man who killed Billie-Jo in a fit of rage and frustration.
+Police alleged that Sion was a violent man who killed Billie-Jo in rage and frustration.

-His conviction was based on 158 microscopic blood spots found on the shirt he was wearing the day of the murder.
+His conviction was based on 158 tiny blood spots found on the shirt he was wearing on the day of the murder.
 Prosecutors believed this could only have occurred if he killed Billie-Jo.
 Defense attorneys disagreed.
-Jenkins said he got the spots from attending to the dying girl and a bubble of blood burst in her nose.
+Jenkins said he got the spots from attending to the dying girl, and a blood bubble burst in her nose.
 Experts for the defense confirmed this was possible and likely.
 With that being said, experts for the prosecution said otherwise.
 Of course. 😉

-There is also the three-minute window of opportunity prosecutors say is when Sion killed the young girl.
+There is also the three-minute window of opportunity, prosecutors say is when Sion killed the young girl.
 Sion and the girls returned to the house briefly after Lottie’s music lesson.
 Sion alone went into the house, leaving the girls in the car.
 About three minutes later, he returned to the car and drove off.
-This short time period when he was inside the house without the girls is when he allegedly killed Billie-Jo.
+He allegedly killed Billie-Jo in this short period when he was inside the house without the girls.
 All three returned 15 minutes later and found the girl dead on the floor.
-Sion has always denied killing the girl, and claims that after he and the girls found Billie-Jo, a strange man was in his hallway.
-He thought that maybe he was a cop, but in hindsight, believes this man was his foster daughter’s killer.
-The man actually spoke to Sion, saying, “The girl would be alright.”
+Sion has always denied killing the girl and claims that a strange man was in his hallway after he and the girls found Billie-Jo.
+He thought that maybe he was a cop, but he believed this man was his foster daughter’s killer in hindsight.
+The man spoke to Sion, saying, “The girl would be alright.”

 Unbelievably, this man was ruled out as a suspect by police in the young girl’s murder.

-I can not find any information on whether or not the small piece of bin liner found in Billie-Jo’s nostril matched the ones found with Mr. B.
+I can not find any information on whether or not the tiny piece of liner found in Billie-Jo’s nostril matched the ones found with Mr. B.

-An appeal failed in 1999 but a second appeal was successful and a retrial was ordered by the Court of Appeal in 2004.
-Sion’s ex-wife, Lois, testified against him in court, saying that he physically abused her and her daughters, and Billie-Jo.
-Sion has always denied he ever abused anyone.
-That retrial lasted three months, and the jury was unable to reach a verdict.
+An appeal failed in 1999, but a second appeal was successful, and the Court of Appeal ordered a retrial in 2004.
+Sion’s ex-wife, Lois, testified against him in court, saying he physically abused her, her daughters, and Billie-Jo.
+Sion has always denied he ever harmed anyone.
+That retrial lasted three months, and the jury could not reach a verdict.
 A second retrial was called.
 In February 2006, he was cleared of her murder.

 Interestingly, Annie did not attend any of the trials or testify against or for her father.
-However, Lottie did take the stand and admitted that she was confused by some memories of February 15, 1997 and of what she told police afterwards.
+However, Lottie took the stand and admitted that she was confused by some memories of February 15, 1997, and what she told police afterward.

-- Billie-Jo’s biological family believe Antoni Imiela, a convicted serial rapist, may have killed her.
-According to the family, Billie-Jo said some guy in a black leather jacket had been stalking her, beginning in December 1996.
+- Billie-Jo’s biological family believes Antoni Imiela, a convicted serial rapist, may have killed her.
+According to the family, Billie-Jo said some guy in a black leather jacket had been stalking her beginning in December 1996.
 Imiela wore a black leather jacket at the time.
-He was attracted to girls her age.
-He also liked to intimidate and beat his victims with unusual weapons, and he even put a bin liner over the head of one of his victims.
-Imiela lived 20 miles away at the time of the murder, but had family and friends in Hastings.
+He was attracted to girls her age, liked to intimidate and beat his victims with unusual weapons, and even put a trash can liner over one of his victims’ heads.
+Imiela lived 20 miles away at the time of the murder but had family and friends in Hastings.

-- The mentally disturbed man seen outside the Jenkins home around the time of the murder.
+- The mentally disturbed man was seen outside the Jenkins home around the time of the murder.

 - The stalker Billie-Jo mentioned in December 1996.
 Who was he?
 Why was he following her?